-The process of finding the right software development company involves looking for an organization that has the integrity and resources needed to make your vision for your application a reality.
+The process of finding the right software development company involves looking for an organization that has the integrity and resources needed to make your vision for your web application or mobile application a reality.
 They should have the web technology expertise necessary to get the job done and should be open and honest collaborators in every sense of the term.
-They should strive to understand and align with all of your core business values.
-Also, the IT consulting firm should have a diversity of roles to handle all aspects of your web application development project.
-They should have not only have front end and back end programmers but also project managers, business analysts, database architects, user interface designers, and user experience designers.

 The IT consulting firm should choose the right technology stack employing a powerful app development platform such ASP.NET Core combined with a robust programming language like C# or VB.NET that support MVP (the Model-View-Presenter design pattern) and an industrial strength database system such as Microsoft SQL Server.
 Microsoft Azure should be considered for cloud development especially when big data is a consideration.
 Platforms such as PHP should be avoided.

 An experienced ASP.NET development company with high-quality software engineers should strive to understand and align with all of your core business values.
 Also, the IT consulting firm should have a dedicated team with a diversity of roles to handle all aspects of your web application development project.
 They should have not only front-end developers and back-end developers but also project managers using scrum, business analysts, database architects, UX/UI designers, and quality assurance people.